 All health care providers who provide direct care to participants while at the PACE center are expected to document their visit/encounters in the medical records.
-All medical specialists services to participants expected to provide recommendations/ reports that will become part of the participant's individualized medical record.
-In the event that a participant is placed in a higher level of care setting (Nursing Home, Assisted Living, etc.), it is the responsibility of any IDT member or PACE clinician to document a visit or encounter with a participant in facility's medical record in addition the PACE comprehensive medical record.
-All records are protected by HIPAA regulations.
+All medical specialists services to participants are expected to provide recommendations/ reports that will become part of the participant's individualized medical record.
+In the event that a participant is placed in a higher level of care setting (Nursing Home, Assisted Living, etc.), it is the responsibility of any IDT member or PACE clinician to document a visit or encounter with a participant in the facility's medical record in addition the PACE comprehensive medical record.
+All by records protected HIPAA are regulations.